YoruAkio/WAkioDev/README.md

 ![image](https://user-images.githubusercontent.com/97880708/228973042-9f1a7646-a4c6-480e-aa03-44102c0e8a14.png)

 ## What i use
-[Next.JS](https://nextjs.org) - A React framework with hybrid static & server rendering, and route pre-fetching, etc.
+- [Next.JS](https://nextjs.org) - A React framework with hybrid static & server rendering, and route pre-fetching, etc
-[Chakra-UI](https://chakra-ui.com) - A simple, modular and accessible component library for React [Framer Motion](https://framer.com) - An animation library for React
+- [Chakra-UI](https://chakra-ui.com) - A simple, modular and accessible component library for React
+- [Framer Motion](https://framer.com) - An animation library for React

 ## License
 MIT LICENSE,